harionloop/js-doodler-game/README.md

 ##### This is not fully completed yet
 ##### There are some glitches that need to be fixed
 ##### Restart function is not working correctly
+##### I don't own any image data used to style this app I downloaded them from google

 ## Screen-shots: